tradingstrategy-ai/frontend/docs/theme.md

 - [Trading Strategy Design System](https://github.com/tradingstrategy-ai/design-system) (phasing-in)

 The Bootstrap theme is included as a submodule under `deps/theme`.
-You can start a dev serverPlain for the theme:
+You can start a dev server for the theme:

 ```shell
 ( cd deps/theme && npx gulp )